veralauee/DPatch/README.md

 ## Installation
 1. Please install PyTorch following the instuctions on the official website.
+The version here should be 0.4.0
    ```bash
     conda install pytorch torchvision -c pytorch
     ```